Res Philosophica occasionally publishes special issues with calls for papers. All open calls will be posted here.

 Call for Papers:

-Special Issue on the Work of Jürgen Habermas
+Special Issue on Rationality and the First Person

-Res Philosophica invites papers on the work of Jürgen Habermas for the 2023 Res Philosophica Essay Prize.
+Res Philosophica invites papers on the relation between rationality and the first person for the 2024 Res Philosophica Essay Prize.
 The author of the winning paper will receive a prize of $3,000 and publication in the special issue of the journal on the same topic.
 Submissions for the prize will be automatically considered for publication in the journal's special issue.
-Accepted papers will be published alongside an invited paper by Habermas.
+Accepted papers will be published alongside an invited paper by Eric Marcus (Auburn).

 Prize: $3,000